MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

   - What types of meetings (GroupCall, OneToOneCall, Adhoc, Broadcast, MeetNow, Recurring or Scheduled) is your app used in?

 - **User-specific metrics**
-  - Which users are yet to experience channel tabs capability you’ve implemented in your app in the last app update?
+  - Which users are yet to experience the channel tabs capability you’ve implemented in your app in the last app update?
   - Which users haven't completed the onboarding inside the personal app?
   - Among the users who have installed the app in the last one week, which users haven't returned to the app even once for engagement after installation?
   - Which users have installed the app but haven't signed-into the app yet?